selsamman/redux-reactions/README.md

   Reactions.addReactions(todoList, stateMap1, 'list1');
   Reactions.addReactions(todoList, stateMap2, 'list2');
  ```
-You now have two sets of actions and cna refer to them as:
+This will result in two sets of actions each of which has a different state map.
+You can refer to them as:
 ```
     Reactions.actionGroup.list1.AddItem
     Reactions.actionGroup.list2.AddItem